gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-10/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   This alpha release bumps the version of Go used with `ssh-grunt` from `1.11` to `1.13.3` to address an issue with long delays under certain (mysterious) conditions.
-We'll confirm the fix before releasing `v0.20.1`.
+We&apos;ll confirm the fix before releasing `v0.20.1`.

 </div>